railsbridge-boston/railsbridge-boston/views/curriculum/getting_started.markdown

 find .
 ```

-You should see the entire directory tree of your project so you can see all the folders.
+You will see the entire directory tree of your project.

+You can see the project directory in Sublime Text too.
+This is convenient when you're going to edit several files and want to navigate quickly.
+Start Sublime Text and go to the File menu.
+Windows users should select "Open Folder"; OS X and Linux users should select the "Open..." command.
+Choose the suggestotron folder.
+A new pane showing the suggestotron folder will appear.

 You can see that `rails new` created a lot directories and files.
 The ones we want to focus on today are: